 Potential buyers need to become aware of the products on their customer journey.
 Being present on appropriate social media platforms can help.
 But only those people who understand the mechanisms of social media will be able to build relationships with fans and (potential) customers.

-What can companies aim for with their community?
+What goals can companies achieve with their community?

 - Improve visibility